 Step 5 shows the addition of pink dye in the border on top of the previous waxing and colours, and I darkened the salmon to a more intense rust brown colour.
 I also ran a straight wash of turquoise over the whole background but it doesn’t really show up too well here.
 In step 6, I added further waxing decoration to the ‘E’ and the paisley centres.

 Once the completed piece had dried it was removed from the frame and sandwiched between several sheets of brown paper/old newsprint to iron the wax off.
-The iron should be set to a medium heat to ensure absorption of the wax in to the paper but not too hot as it can burn and mar the fabric.
+The iron should be set to a medium heat to ensure absorption of the wax in to the paper but not too hot as it can burn the fabric.
 Unless the fabric is washed in a special detergent a wax residue will remain in the fabric.
 For a wall hanging this is fine and I quite like it as it intensifies the colours and can leave a halo which highlights the forms.
-For clothing or soft furnishings however, the wax will need fully removing.
+But for clothing or soft furnishings however, the wax will need fully removing.